-My work brings together and integrates methodologies, conceptual frameworks, and theoretical analyses from philosophy of science, history of science, and cognitive science.
-My analyses draw from four sources: 1) empirical data from historical records, experimental studies, and ethnographic observations and interviews of “science-in-action” in research labs; 2) concepts and analyses from various fields in the cognitive sciences; 3) literature on scientific practices in the science studies fields; and 4) my own theoretical analyses, in on-going development.
-To bring together this wide range of theory, data, and methods, I have been working with research teams that over the years have consisted of philosophers, historians of science, psychologists, computer scientists, anthropologists, architects, cognitive scientists, and learning scientists.
+My work brings together methodologies, conceptual frameworks, and theoretical analyses from philosophy of science, history of science, cognitive science, and social science.
+My analyses draw from four main sources: 1) empirical data from historical records, experimental studies, and ethnographic observations and interviews of researchers in laboratories; 2) concepts and analyses from various fields in the cognitive sciences; 3) literature on scientific practices in the science studies fields; and 4) my own theoretical analyses.
+To advance my interdisciplinary project, I have been working with research teams that over the years have consisted of philosophers, historians of science, psychologists, computer scientists, anthropologists, architects, cognitive scientists, and learning scientists.
 I have also worked together with science and engineering faculty to design and develop undergraduate and graduate learning environments that encourage and support creativity and innovation in contemporary interdisciplinary contexts.

 My research has been supported by the U.S. National Science Foundation, the National Endowment for the Humanities, the Harvard Radcliffe Institute, the Dibner Institute (MIT), the Pittsburgh Center for the Philosophy of Science, the Netherlands Institute for Advanced Study, and the Fulbright Scholar Program.